Instant Pot Oatmeal Recipe (with rolled or steel oats)

 • Reheat oatmeal in the microwave or on the stovetop with a splash of milk or water to loosen it up.

 Nutrition values are estimated for 2/3 cup/54 grams rolled oats made with water.
 Toppings are not included.
 The recipe makes 2 cups of cooked oatmeal (rolled oats).
-Nutrition values will increase if you make a 1-cup/160 grams serving.
+Nutrition values will increase if you have a 1-cup/160 grams serving.

 Nutrition